Shining X-rays on asymptotically safe quantum gravity: Discussion

 \section{Discussion}

 We now discuss the results of the data analysis presented above.
 We can compare the best-fit parameter values obtained here with their values in other analyses.
 Among the BH neighborhood parameters, the emissivity profile, for example, follows previous results, with $q_{\rm in}$ pegged at a large value, and a nearly zero value of $q_{\rm out}$, with the break occurring near $6M$.
 Such an emissivity profile is expected for a ring-like corona above the accretion disk~\cite{Miniutti:2003yd,Wilkins:2011kt}.
-The spin and inclination are high, the iron abundance is below solar, and the cut off energy is quite low, all of which is consistent with previous results.
-Of course, the parameter of primary interest in this analysis is the deformation parameter $\tilde{\gamma}$.
-We find that \be \tilde{\gamma} \slsim 0.047, \ee at $90\%$ confidence.
-This is can be directly compared with the results in~\cite{Held:2019xde}.
-There, the authors, using bounds on the mass of M$87^*$ obtained by the EHT collaboration~\cite{Akiyama:2019eap}, provide the following constraint: $\tilde{\gamma}\slsim 2$, which is significantly weaker than the constraints obtained in the present work.
-Future observations, of Sgr A$^*$, by EHT are expected to improve the constraints to be: $\tilde{\gamma} \slsim 0.5$, which is still an order of magnitude weaker than those in Eq.~\ref{eq:cons}.
+The spin and inclination are high, the iron abundance is below solar, and the cut off energy is quite low, all of which is consistent with previous results~\cite{Blum:2009ez,Miller:2013rca}.

-The difference between our constraint and those from black hole imaging is even more remarkable in terms of $\gamma$, which is the real physical parameter for the theory, because GRS~1915+105 is a stellar-mass black hole while Sgr A$^*$ and M$87^*$ are supermassive black holes of, respectively, some million and some billion Solar masses.
-Our constraint is \be \gamma = \frac{\tilde{\gamma} M^2}{M_{Pl}^2} \slsim 6 \cdot 10^{76} \, . \ee The constraint $\tilde{\gamma}\slsim 0.5$ from future observations of Sgr A$^*$ corresponds instead to $\gamma \slsim 7 \cdot 10^{88}$.
+Of course, the parameter of primary interest in this analysis is the {fixed-point value parameter $\widetilde{\gamma}$ (see Eq.~\ref{eq:tildegamma})}.
+We find that \be \widetilde{\gamma} \slsim 0.047, \ee at $90\%$ confidence.
+This can be directly compared with the results in~\cite{Held:2019xde}.
+There, the authors, using bounds on the mass of M$87^*$ obtained by the EHT collaboration~\cite{Akiyama:2019eap}, provide the following constraint: $\widetilde{\gamma}\slsim 2$, which is significantly weaker than the constraints obtained in the present work.
+Future observations, of Sgr A$^*$, by EHT are expected to improve the constraints to be: $\widetilde{\gamma} \slsim 0.5$, which is still an order of magnitude weaker than those in Eq.~\ref{eq:cons}.
+The difference between our constraint and those from black hole imaging is even more remarkable in terms of $\gamma$ which is the real physical parameter for the theory. {As discussed in Sec.~\ref{s-qualitative}, lower-mass BHs provide better constraints on $\gamma$.
+Since} GRS~1915+105 is a stellar-mass black hole while Sgr A$^*$ and M$87^*$ are supermassive black holes of, respectively, some million and some billion Solar masses, {we find} \be \gamma = \frac{\widetilde{\gamma} M^2}{M_{Pl}^2} \slsim 6 \cdot 10^{76} \, . \ee {which is much stronger than present ($2 \cdot 10^{95}$) and even future ($10^{89}$) constraints possible with BH imaging.}